Solar Reflection of Dark Matter: Concluding Remarks

 {\it Note Added:} As this paper was being finalized, we became aware of recent complementary work exploring cosmological constraints on millicharge DM \cite{Buen-Abad:2021mvc,Nguyen:2021cnb}.
 The resulting sensitivity to the electron scattering cross section of sub-MeV dark matter is quite similar.
 However, the results are complementary as the direct detection limits on reflected DM degrade rather weakly in the case of fractional DM abundance, {\em i.e.} even a sub-1\% fraction of the total DM will have its scattering on electrons constrained via solar reflection, while cosmological bounds are fully relaxed.

 \acknowledgments

+We thank T.~Emken, R.~Essig and H.~Xu for checking our published results which led to corrections in the calculation for the reflected flux and DM-electron recoil spectra.
+The limits have consequently become stronger.
 HA is supported by NSFC under Grant No. 11975134, the National Key Research and Development Program of China under Grant No. 2017YFA0402204 and the Tsinghua University Initiative Scientific Research Program.
 MP is supported in part by U.S. Department of Energy (Grant No. DE-SC0011842).
 JP is supported by the New Frontiers Program of the Austrian Academy of Sciences and by the Austrian Science Fund (FWF) Grant No.~FG~1.
 AR is supported in part by NSERC, Canada.